gustandil/xapp1078_2018.3_zybo_zed/README.md

 # Instructions for Vivado/Petalinux 2018.3 #

-This information is based on 'Xapp1078 Instructions for Vivado 2014.4'[complete ref here] And the orginal explanation and material comes from Xilinx Xapp1078 Simple AMP Running Linux and Bare-Metal System on Both Zynq SoC Processors (feb2013)
+This information is based on 'Xapp1078 Instructions for Vivado 2014.4'[complete ref here] Original explanation and material comes from Xilinx Xapp1078 "Simple AMP Running Linux and Bare-Metal System on Both Zynq SoC Processors (feb2013)"

-NOTE: These flow was verfied in ZedBoard and Zibo Z-20.
+NOTE: These flow was verfied in ZedBoard and Zybo Z-20.
 Porting to Zybo and Zybo Z-10 is trivial

 Note: This project requires using a Linux host to compile the embedded Linux kernel.
 The instructions have been setup such that all implementation work will be done in a directory